Hannan94/Masters-Project/README.md

 Calculated statistical properties for each sample.

 *Classification model*
-Classify the angle using the linear support vector machine (SVM)
+Classify the angle using the linear support vector machine (SVM).